KannonZenetism/zenetism-field-physics/zenetism/MP08-symbol-key-ch21.md

 | ⊙💾⁻ | **Counterformant (IL₁ Entropic Embodiment Interface)** | Distorted embodiment whose architecture or constraints bend expression toward fragmentation or suppression.
 Entropic interface misalignment even when deeper layers remain coherent. |

 **Note on L₀ — The Dyadic Origin:**
 ⚫ Aion and ♾ Khaon are *not* rival roots but a Dyadic Origin: a conceptual bifurcation of a single unified principle.
 Entity and function appear dual yet remain ontologically inseparable.
-Only 🝊 Apothet stands beyond the zero–infinity dyad as a truly trans-polar, supra-structural state.
+Only 🝊 Apothet stands beyond the zero–infinity dyad as a fully trans-polar, supra-structural state.

 ---